Planning Your Hike to Europe – Russell Tours

 - Travel Adapter: You don’t want to be stuck without a way to charge your electronics once you get to your hotel.
 Search Amazon for a variety of all-in-one travel adapter which lets you simultaneously charge multiple devices and can be used in the USA, Europe, United Kingdom and other countries.

 While there is no hard and fast rule and your luggage may include different items depending on our entire trip. ie stop over in Paris or London.
 You will want to put together a comprehensive list of items you will carry and then practice carrying that around.
 If it is just a day pack you are planning and a larger, wheeled suitcase, where is that suitcase going to be when you are hiking between villages.
 We do provide for transportation of luggage and people between hops of any trail but it can add up and be expensive.
-One idea is to plan to leave the larger suitcase at a intersecting hotel say in Geneva or Chamonix.
+One idea is to plan to leave the larger suitcase at an intersecting hotel say in Geneva or Chamonix.
 Again the problem with that is you will have to backtrack all the way to that city when you may have hiked far away from the origination of your hike.
 Grandpa Bill has put together the definitive list of light hiking.
 He would even cut his toothbrush in half to reduce weight… and note that he is packing for a man.
-Take a look at this:http://www.russelltours.com/packing-for-a-hike-in-the-alps/
+One pro tip he wants you to know is make sure you bring a Sleeping Bag Liners.
+SBLs can also be used as quick blankets on airplanes and in terminals when you are cold but most of all you will want this for your bedding in the more remote lodges and Cabanes of the Alps.
+Take a look at this link for the complete Bill Russell Travel List:http://www.russelltours.com/packing-for-a-hike-in-the-alps/

 There are two things that will change your life.